MeoMix/StreamusChromeExtension/README.md

 * For more information regarding Chrome extension APIs, see [Chrome Platform APIs](https://developer.chrome.com/extensions/api_index)

 <h3>Dependencies</h3>
 You will need to have [Node](https://nodejs.org/), [Grunt](http://gruntjs.com/), and [jspm](http://jspm.io/) installed on your system.
-After installing Node, navigate using a terminate to the directory in which you cloned Streamus.
+After installing Node, navigate using a terminal to the directory in which you cloned Streamus.
 Then, perform the following command to install dependencies:

 npm install
 jspm install